 Roomba 790 vs 880 – Bristled brush vs Extractors, Who Wins?

-When it comes to robot vacuums very few brands can match the iRobot in terms of the performance to price ratio.
+Regarding robot vacuums, very few brands can match the iRobot regarding the performance-to-price ratio.

-But in terms of real world practicality the Roomba simply works though not perfect.
+However, in terms of real-world practicality, the Roomba works, though it is not perfect.
 That’s why it is one of the bestselling robot cleaners we have right now.

 Perhaps only the Neato can keep up with it in terms of price and performance.

-Even the Dyson 360 eye with all its high-tech innovation and cleaning performance costs a fortune. and it won’t clean under your bed.
-This is something that any robot cleaner should be able to do.
+Even the Dyson 360 eye costs a fortune with its high-tech innovation and cleaning performance, and it won’t clean under your bed.
+Any robot cleaner should be able to do this.

 The former is the most feature-rich in the Roomba 700 series.
-While the 880 represents iRobot’s departure from the bristled brush design and transitioned to rubber “extractors” that lessened the need for maintenance on the brush roll.
+At the same time, the 880 represents iRobot’s departure from the bristled brush design and transition to rubber “extractors” that lessened the need for maintenance on the brush roll.

 Top view